seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 # Setup an exising geoprocessing project

 This use case is where a geoprocessing project already exists, but it was developed on a different computer.

+First, clone your existing geoprocessing project to your work environment, whether this is in your codespace, local docker devcontainer, Windows WSL, or bare metal on your operating system.

 ## Link your source data